Our New House

 In the meantime, a lick of fresh paint and some accessories will have to do.

-I think the living room has lots of potential – it’s pretty much a blank canvas at the moment, well apart from the awful wallpaper on the ‘feature wall’.
+I think the living room has lots of potential – it’s pretty much a blank canvas at the moment, well apart from the random wallpaper on the ‘feature wall’.
 It’s definitely not to my taste.

 We love the big windows and the fact that the back door opens out into the garden – it makes the room feel really light and spacious.